Punishment (psychology): Versus reinforcement

 Simply put, reinforcers serve to increase behaviors whereas punishers serve to decrease behaviors; thus, positive reinforcers are stimuli that the subject will work to attain, and negative reinforcers are stimuli that the subject will work to be rid of or to end.
 The table below illustrates the adding and subtracting of stimuli (pleasant or aversive) in relation to reinforcement vs. punishment.

 Types of stimuli and punishers

 Rewarding stimuli (pleasant)

 A rewarding stimuli is a stimulus that is considered pleasant.
-For example, a child may be allowed TV time everyday.
+For example, a child may be allowed TV time every day.
 Punishment often involves the removal of a rewarding stimuli if an undesired action is done.
 If the child were to misbehave, this rewarding stimulus of TV time would be removed which would result in negative punishment.